ipfs-inactive/blog/content/post/000-ipfs-in-web-browsers.md

 Integrated IPFS gateway support is one big step forward, but as the name implies, it isn't truly decentralized.
 Only when a browser can be a full participant in the network - both a client *and* a server - will we have a truly distributed web.

-These early-adopters light the way, proving out what works and doesn't and easing development for dapp developers in the near term.
+These early-adopters light the way, proving out what works and doesn't, and easing development for dapp developers in the near term.

 But there's a lot of work to be done.
 IPFS  itself is still in flux, with major work ongoing in performance and robustness, and feature work around privacy and content filtering.